What is Stoke Speaks Out?

 What are our current plans?

 The Stoke Speaks Out work is constantly being reviewed and enhanced to ensure all children get a good start in life.
 We are currently reviewing our training framework and working in partnership with the Early Years teams who are adding to the menu of training on offer.
 We are supporting 36 communication ambassadors to develop skills in early communication development so that they can share their knowledge with other parents and carers in their community.

-2014 will see the launch of a new project called’ Stoke Reads’ which will be a multi-agency focus on encouraging early reading skills.
-This will involve 14 schools working intensively with parents and communities to encourage a culture of reading and story telling.
+2014 saw the launch of a new project called’ Stoke Reads’ which was a multi-agency focus on encouraging early reading skills.
+This involved 14 schools working intensively with parents and communities to encourage a culture of reading and story telling.
 In the long term this will support language and literacy development and is an exciting opportunity to really engage the whole city and to create cultural change.
 In addition, we hold a termly network for any practitioner from any agency working with young children.